Periodic Event-triggered Control for Incrementally Quadratic Nonlinear Systems: Problem Statement

 \section{Problem Statement}

-At first, consider the setups shown in Fig. \ref{figstate} where the full-state information is available and the state feedback control is used.

-Fig. \ref{figstate} (a) shows the closed-loop system in continuous time.
+Fig.\ref{figstate} (a) shows the configuration of implementing the state feedback PETC.
 The plant is a nonlinear system given as

 where $x\in\R^{n_x}$ is the state, $u\in\R^{n_u}$ is the control input, $w\in\R^{n_w}$ is the disturbance, $f$ is a locally Lipschitz continuous function.
-The state feedback controller is given as $u(t)=k(x(t))$ where $k$ is a continuous function.
-Assume that $k(x)$ is known and designed such that the closed-loop system in continuous time is ISS.
+The state feedback controller is given as $u(t)=k(x(t))$ where $k(\cdot)$ is a continuous function.
+Assume $u(t)$ is designed such that the solution to the system $\dot{x}(t)=f(x(t),k(x(t)),w(t))$ exists for all time and all initial conditions, and the closed-loop system is input-to-state stable (ISS) with respect to (w.r.t.) $w$.

-Fig. \ref{figstate} (b) shows the closed-loop system implemented with ETM.
-In the following, denote the sampling period to be $h>0$, and define the sampling times as $t_k:=kh$ for any $k\in\Z_{\geq 0}$.
-The state of the plant, $x(t)$, is sampled at each sampling time $t_k$.
+Denote the sampling period to be $h>0$, and define the sampling times as $t_k:=kh$ for any $k\in\Z_{\geq 0}$.
+With the event-triggering mechanism (ETM), the state of the plant, $x(t)$, is sampled at each sampling time $t_k$.
 The input to the controller, $\tilde x_c(t)$, is updated only when the event-triggering condition for the state is satisfied.
 Specifically, $\tilde x_c(t)$ is a left-continuous, piecewise constant signal that is defined for $t\in(t_k,t_{k+1}]$ as